SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - `Content-Language`: The server MUST include this header in every response that contains an EPP message in the message body.

-- `Content-Encoding`: The server MAY choose to compresses the responses message body, using a algorithm selected from the list of algorithms provided by the client using the Accept-Encoding request header.
+- `Content-Encoding`: The server MAY choose to compress the responses message body, using an   algorithm selected from the list of algorithms provided by the client using the Accept-Encoding request header.

 REPP does not always return an EPP response message in the HTTP message body.
 The `Object Check` request for example may return an empty HTTP response body.
-When the server does not return a EPP message, it MUST return at least the REPP-Svtrid, REPP-Cltrid and REPP-Eppcode headers.
+When the server does not return an EPP message, it MUST return at least the REPP-Svtrid, REPP-Cltrid and REPP-Eppcode headers.

 ## Error Handling {#error-handling}